ahSOLO/story_creator/README.md

 # Your Story

 ## About
-Your Story is web application which aims to facilitates collaborative story-telling.
-Users create the first entry to the story and others can contribute to it by suggesting how the story should continue, or by upvoting other contributions.
+Your Story facilitates collaborative story-telling through an online medium.
+Users create the first entry to a story and others can contribute to it by suggesting how the story should continue, or by upvoting other contributions.

-Your Story was designed to focus on the narrative process.
+Your Story is designed to focus on the narrative process.
 Each story entry combines text with images and various audio and visual effects.
-The application also includes sentiment analysis which is ran on each entry in the story to suggest suitable photos to pair.
+The application also includes sentiment analysis, ran on each story entry to suggest suitable photos to pair.

 ## Screenshots